 “I was born to fly wherever I like, to live in the open air, to sing whenever I want.
 You take all this away from me and then say, ‘What’s wrong with you?'” – Epictetus, On Freedom

-Media | Film | Interactive
+- Media | Film | Interactive

-Websites | News | Articles
+- Websites | News | Articles

 The Peripheral People as described in “The National Question: Europe in Historical Context” (referenced to “Keeping A Rendezvous” by John Berger) were Eastern European groups that are stateless, displaced or oppressed; the Kurds, Basques, Kosovars who look towards the liberation of their national identity.
-They are the victims of what Giorgio Agamben described "bare-life” an individual stripped political and national identity exposed to the state’s unmediated application of power.
+They are the victims of what Giorgio Agamben described as “bare-life” an individual stripped of political and national identity exposed to the state’s unmediated application of power.

 ‘…All nationalisms are at heart deeply concerned with names…Those who dismiss names as a detail have never been displaced, but the peoples on the peripheries are always being displaced.
 This is why they insist upon their identity being recognised, insist upon their continuity – their links with their dead and the unborn” – The National Question: Europe in Context